-Value investing principles are the foundational guide of my asset allocation management.
+Value investing principles should be the foundational guide of asset allocation management.
 Asset Allocation, how you divide your portfolio among asset classes and asset categories, is the single most important determinant of portfolio returns.
 This makes the investing principles that guide portfolio asset allocation extremely important.

 Here are 7 value investing principles that will improve your asset allocation management skills: